 FRASER documents for Demographics:

-FRED has a large amount of international data from the OECD, International Monetary Fund, and the World Bank plus some other sources like Eurostat and the Penn World Table.
-Check out these FRED Blog posts on International Data on Refugee and Migrant Populations, and Comparing quality of education in the United States and China.
+Check out these FRED Blog posts on International Data on Refugee and Migrant Populations, Comparing quality of education in the United States and China, and Changes in the U.S.-China trade deficit

 Interesting international series: